All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is there a difference between 10 mg and 15 mg worth the extra side effects?

 This depends on your individual circumstances.
 On average, 15 mg produces about 1.4% more weight loss than 10 mg.
-However, for some patients, the higher dose unlocks additional weight loss that they would not achieve at 10 mg.
+But for some patients, the higher dose provides additional weight loss that they wouldn't achieve at 10 mg.
 If you tolerate 10 mg well and your provider suggests trying 15 mg, a trial period can help determine whether the additional benefit is worthwhile for you.

 What if I respond poorly at 5 mg but well at 10 mg?

 This is a common and expected pattern given the dose-response relationship.
-Not responding at one dose does not predict failure at higher doses.
+Not responding at one dose doesn't predict failure at higher doses.
 The SURMOUNT-1 data clearly shows that each dose increase provides additional benefit for the group as a whole.

 Should I increase my dose if my weight loss plateaus?